Mishkanian/School_District_Analysis/README.md

 ![school_type_df](https://github.com/Mishkanian/School_District_Analysis/blob/main/DataFrames_PyCity/school_type_df.png)

 ## Summary
-Omitting the ninth grade students of Thomas High School from the dataset did not materially change any outcomes of this analysis.
+Omitting the ninth grade student scores of Thomas High School from the dataset did not materially change any outcomes of this analysis.

 **Author: Michael Mishkanian**

-For all questions or inquireies, please contact me on [LinkedIn](https://www.linkedin.com/in/michaelmishkanian/).
+For all questions and inquireies, please contact me on [LinkedIn](https://www.linkedin.com/in/michaelmishkanian/).